OWASP/www-chapter-sacramento/tab_past.md

 ### October 2021
 ![octobermeetup](assets/images/October-28-2021.png)
 The holidays are fast approaching.
-This month we're hosting a virtual happy hour to get together and hangout before we're all busy with family and frieds.
+This month we're hosting a virtual happy hour to get together and hangout before we're all busy with family and frineds.
+Come chat with us about the chapter, security in general, and let's get to know one another a bit better.

 ### August 2021
 ![augustmeeptup](assets/images/August-26-2021.png)